Frederick Barrett: Youth and career

-Aboard the Titanic
+Aboard Titanic

 Crossing and collision

-Frederick Barrett was a lead stoker working in boiler room 6 when Titanic struck an iceberg on the night of 14 April 1912.
+Frederick Barrett was a lead stoker working in boiler room 6 when the Titanic struck an iceberg on the night of 14 April 1912.
 Boiler room 6 was at the site of the impact with the iceberg.

 Barrett was talking to the second engineer John Henry Hesketh, when the red light and bells came on signalling the order to stop the engines.
 He shouted to the men in the boiler room to shut the dampers, the doors to the furnaces and to shut off the wind for the fires.
-Then he felt a crash and water came pouring in on him from a large tear in the ship's starboard side.
+Then he felt a crash, and water came pouring in on him from a large tear in the ship's starboard side.
 Barrett made his way through the watertight door into boiler room 5.
 He was ordered to go back into boiler room 6, but there was 8 feet of water there.
 As some of the engineers attended the pumps, the engine room rang for all the stokers to go up on deck.
 Barrett was ordered to stay behind by an engineer, Mr. Harvey, in boiler room 5 to get some lamps, draw fires, and lift the manhole plate until water started to rush in.